Texts

 Subscribe through Import

-You can add subscribers to your text lists through an import page by including the header 'texting_address' where you'll provideg the user's mobile number.
+You can add subscribers to your text list through an import page by including the header 'texting_address' where you'll provideg the user's mobile number.
 Mobile numbers should begin with the country code and area code and contain no punctuation, such as '12025551212'.

 Import pages require an email address for new users, or a user_id or akid for existing users.
 See the Beta section above for tips on creating fake email addresses.